Cardiac Sonography Admission Process

 Clinical opportunities are limited to the United States, and we cannot serve international clinical placements at this time.

-Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California, Florida and Massachusetts.
+Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California.
 If you can only attend a clinical externship (a requirement of all DMS programs) in the states listed above, and you are unable to relocate to a participating SARA state, you will be unable to complete a degree in any of our DMS program offerings.
 If you are willing to relocate to a SARA member state, please contact the Allied Health office at 517.768.7007.

 Application Deadline Reminders